vexx32/chocolatey.org/chocolatey/Website/Views/Blog/AnnouncingDeployments.md

 <div class="text-center"><img class="img-fluid border mb-3 w-60" src="/content/images/blog/centralmanagement.png" alt="Chocolatey Central Mangement" title="Chocolatey Central Mangement" /></div>

 We are gearing up for the 3rd release of Chocolatey Central Management (CCM), and this one will include an amazing feature that many of you may have been waiting for - managing endpoints with a full Chocolatey solution!
-We are really excited to share with you what Central Management Deployments will offer, and how you can get your hands on it!
+We are really excited to share with you what Central Management Deployments will offer and how you can get your hands on it!

 <!-- TOC depthFrom:2 -->